 However, proper trend analysis is a lot more than just looking at stuff.
 Unfortunately trends don’t just sit there, neatly labelled and patiently waiting to be written up as ‘forecasts’.
 Rather it is a painstaking process of observing, contemplating, ordering and then contextualising.
-The best way I can describe my personal method is to say it’s like putting everything I see through a metaphorical spin cycle, shaking down what exists to see what makes it through the washer.
+The best way I can describe my personal method is to say it’s like putting everything I see through a metaphorical spin cycle, and then shaking down what exists to see what makes it through the washer.
 Pursuing this analogy… it’s a way of effectively rinsing away the derivative, and the plain odd, followed by filtering through what’s left in order to place each style suggestion into its rightful position within the broader canon of design.
 I then log each potential placement in the file box in my head that contains everything of note I’ve seen before, and only then can I assess which bits really speak to me.
 I also consider what’s happening in art, literature, film, fashion or politics to seek supporting parallels in order to finalise, or challenge, my burgeoning conclusions.
-In short, it’s a sort of scientific study combined with an acute intuitive antennae for the forces driving the world at large; as such, an equally left brain as right brain pursuit!
+In short, the process has the rigour of scientific study combined with an acute intuition for the forces driving the world at large; as such, an equally left brain as right brain pursuit!

 And we mustn’t forget what I call the outliers, those seemingly random one-off moments, usually the product of genius maverick minds, which appear to pop out from nowhere but are done with such conviction that they can often be the early signs of something big on the horizon.
 Crucially too though for me, is the dismissal of the ‘fads’ which are but throwaway fancies, fluttering in the wind; here today, blown away tomorrow.
 Happily, they exist less often in design, but they’re still out there, often the subject of over-heated press releases, ‘Purple Polka Dots are the New Stripes!”, sadly commonly adopted wholesale as ‘fact’ by many a harried newspaper journalist in need of an urgent soundbite.

-And so the journey to New Modern begins in Milan, in April 2016, where there were 4 core trends, and one outlier, that I felt merited consideration, as documented in my August 2016 ‘Autumn/Winter Trends’ edition of ELLE Decoration…
+April 2016: And so the journey to New Modern began in Milan, in April 2016, where I identified 5 core trends, and one outlier, that I felt merited consideration, as documented in my Milan 2016 Trend Report

 What comes next?
-Click here for part two, onwards to Spring/Summer 2017…
+Click here for Part Two, my predictions for Spring/Summer 2018…